github/training-kit/foundations/index.md

 * Change paths
 * Open Pull Requests

+{% capture slide %}
+### Exploring the GitHub Web Flow
+{% endcapture %}{% include slide-section %}

+{% capture lab %}
+1. Create a branch and make commits to it
+2. Notice the notification bar on the repository home page
+3. Open a *Compare and Pull Request*
+4. Facilitate team or colleage code review
+{% endcapture %}{% include lab %}

+#### Details
 The GitHub Web Flow is a path through the GitHub user interface that facilitates governed, named, and reviewed sets of changes.
 This flow can be performed entirely from a web browser, with no need to download the code to a desktop machine, and yet still have the benefit of syntax highlighting and pre-merge code reviews and discussions.

 {% capture slide %}
-### Exploring the GitHub Flow
+### Collaborating and contributing changes
 {% endcapture %}{% include slide-section %}

 {% capture lab %}
+1. Create a Fork of a repository needing contributions
+2. Follow the contribution pattern of the GitHub Flow
-1. Create a branch and make commits to it
+3. Submit a Pull Request and iterate with progressive commits
-2. Open a *Compare and Pull Request*
 {% endcapture %}{% include lab %}

 #### Details

-Details here

 {% capture slide %}